New York City Economic Development Corporation: Governance

-The Mayor of New York City appoints seven members, including the chairperson.
-Ten additional members are appointed by the Mayor from nominees of the borough presidents and the Speaker of the New York City Council.
-Each Borough President nominates one member and the Speaker nominates five.
-Ten are appointed by the Chairperson from a list of persons approved by the Mayor.
-NYCEDC is not a New York City agency.

-In 2015, Mayor Bill de Blasio appointed 10 new members to the board of directors and As of April 2018, its board of directors has 27 members.
+The Mayor of New York City appoints seven members of the corporation's board of directors, including the chairperson.
+Ten additional members are appointed by the mayor from nominees submitted by the borough presidents and the Speaker of the New York City Council—one nominated director from each borough president and five from the Speaker.
+A further ten directors are appointed by the chairperson from a list approved by the mayor.
+In 2015 Mayor Bill de Blasio announced ten new board appointments, and the size of the board has typically been in the mid-20s, though the exact number of directors has varied over time.